CrayLabs/SmartSim/doc/sr_python_walkthrough.rst

 Models
 ======

-The SmartRedis clients allows users to set and use a PyTorch, ONNX, TensorFlow, or TensorFlow Lite model in the database.
+The SmartRedis clients allow users to set and use a PyTorch, ONNX, TensorFlow, or TensorFlow Lite model in the database.
 Models can be sent to the database directly from memory or a file.
 The code below illustrates how a jit-traced PyTorch model can be used with the Python client library.